 When staying is correct: The stack is stable, the team is productive, there is no AI mandate that requires schema access, and the primary pain is the renewal price.
 If all of those are true, the answer is not a migration — it is a better contract.

 To negotiate a NetSuite renewal, get a real competing quote from at least one credible alternative — a formal, scoped, priced proposal, not an informal conversation — and tell your Alliance Partner you are actively evaluating options.
 Set your internal decision date 60 days before your renewal deadline.
-NetSuite will typically offer 15–25% discount (based on del.ai's observation of mid-market renewal negotiations) if they believe the alternative is credible and the timeline is real.
-Present the competing quote directly to your account team.
-Be willing to walk, or the leverage disappears.
-A signed proposal and a scheduled kickoff call with an alternative implementation partner creates different leverage than a PDF you never acted on.
+Oracle publishes no discount schedule for NetSuite renewals, so treat any percentage you have been quoted by an article as hearsay rather than a target.
+What you can control is the leverage.
+Present the competing quote directly to your account team, not just your day-to-day contact.
+Be willing to walk, or the leverage disappears — an account team that senses a bluff has no reason to move on price.
+A signed proposal and a scheduled kickoff call with an alternative implementation partner creates materially different leverage than a PDF you requested and never acted on.
+The process works because it changes what is actually at stake, not because of a negotiating script.

-The 15–25% discount range is available to companies that run this process correctly.
+Whatever discount is available to you, it is available to companies that run this process correctly.
 The requirement is that the alternative be credible.
 An informal conversation with an Odoo vendor does not create the same leverage as a signed proposal and a scheduled implementation kickoff call.

 Practical steps: